- 2:1 Honours degree or above (or international equivalent) in English Literature

 You will benefit from lectures and seminars by local writers, and the team at the Centre for Nordic Studies.
 Our small classes will give you a more personal study experience during this Masters course in Highlands and Islands Literature.

 - The chance to study and explore the Highland and Islands at the same time

 - You can study individual modules for personal or professional development, or work towards the PgCert, PgDip or full Masters degree

-- You can study full time or part time from a distance using our online and video conference technologies, which means you can fit your studies around your personal and professional commitments
+- You can attend the course full time or part time or from a distance using our online and video conference technologies, which means you can fit your studies around your personal and professional commitments

 PgCert: Core modules are:

 ◾The Gaelic Legacy